10 Ways to Save 100 Dollars Every Month

 For a lot of people, saving $100 a month can be pretty easy.
-But, for some, especially those living paycheck to paycheck.
-Saving $100 in one single month can seem almost impossible.
+But, for some, especially those living paycheck to paycheck, figuring out how to save money each month, consistently, can seem almost impossible.

 The reality is, a lot of times saving just $100 dollars is not as difficult as it seems.
 It can actually be done relatively easily.